Gediminas/vss2git/README.txt

 --------------------------------------------------------------------------------

-Converted git repository will contain only *.cpp && *.h file.
+Converted git/svn repository will contain only *.cpp && *.h file.

-You should manually copy (overwrite) all files you need from original VSS folder on top of new git repository.
+You should manually copy (overwrite) all files you need from original VSS folder on top of new git/svn working copy and commit.

 Configure ".gitignore"